Hong Kong: Economy

 Hong Kong is one of the world's busiest container ports.

+Along with Singapore, South Korea, and Taiwan, Hong Kong is one of the Four Asian Tigers.

 One of the world's most significant financial centres and commercial ports, Hong Kong has a market economy focused on services, characterised by low taxation, minimal government market intervention, and an established international financial market.
-It is the world's 38th-largest economy, with a nominal GDP of approximately US$407 billion.
+It is the world's 39th-largest economy, with a nominal GDP of approximately US$446 billion.
 Hong Kong is highly developed, and ranks fourth on the UN Human Development Index.
-The Hong Kong Stock Exchange is the seventh-largest in the world, with a market capitalisation of HK$30.4 trillion (US$3.87 trillion) as of December 2018.
+The Hong Kong Stock Exchange is the fifth-largest in the world, with a market capitalisation of HK$48.2 trillion (US$6.17 trillion) as of December 2025.
 Hong Kong was ranked as the 15th most innovative territory in the 2025 Global Innovation Index, and 3rd in the Global Financial Centres Index.
-The city was sometimes referred to as "Silicon Harbor" in the 1990s, a nickname derived from Silicon Valley in California.
+The city is sometimes referred to as "Silicon Harbour" in the 1990s, a nickname derived from Silicon Valley in California.

 Hong Kong is the ninth largest trading entity in exports and eighth largest in imports (2021), trading more goods in value than its gross domestic product.
 Over half of its cargo throughput consists of transshipments (goods travelling through Hong Kong).
 Products from mainland China account for about 40% of that traffic.
-The city's location allowed it to establish a transportation and logistics infrastructure which includes the world's seventh-busiest container port and the busiest airport for international cargo.
+The city's location allowed it to establish a transportation and logistics infrastructure, which includes the world's seventh-busiest container port and the busiest airport for international cargo.
 The territory's largest export markets are mainland China and the United States.
 Hong Kong is a key part of the 21st Century Maritime Silk Road.
 It has little arable land and few natural resources, importing most of its food and raw materials.
 More than 90% of Hong Kong's food is imported, including nearly all of its meat and rice.
 Agricultural activity is 0.1% of GDP and consists of growing premium food and flower varieties.